 My mom is one stylish woman — she reads Refinery29, shops at Everlane and AYR, and her leather moto jacket is her go-to.
 She also has a knack for spotting a Zara floral from a mile away, which is something I (and everyone else who is kind of obsessed with Zara) was dying to learn more about.

-Most of Zara's floral patterns rest on a solid background, typically of white, ivory, navy blue, terra-cotta red, black, or peachy pink.2.
-The Scale:
+1. The Solid-Coloured Background: Most of Zara's floral patterns rest on a solid background that's typically white, ivory, navy blue, terra-cotta red, black, or peachy pink.

 Whether or not this cohesiveness is intentional, it seems like a killer undercover branding move, no?
 So, next time you're in New York City (or any other place where Zara wearers are prevalent), we challenge you to a little game of spot-the-florals.
-To jump on the bandwagon yourself, click on for a visual (and shoppable) selection of the pieces that have us rethinking florals for spring.
+And to jump on the bandwagon yourself, click on for a visual (and shoppable) selection of the pieces that have us rethinking florals this season.